 Contractor warrants that its products or services provided hereunder will be in compliance with all applicable Federal disabilities laws and regulations, including without limitation the accessibility requirements of Section 255 of the Federal Telecommunications Act of 1996 (47 U.S.C. § 255) and Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
 794d), and its implementing regulations set forth at Title 36, Code of Federal Regulations, Part 1194.
 For purposes of clarity, updated regulations under Section 508 standards now incorporate WCAG 2.0, and for purposes of this agreement WCAG 2.0 Level AA compliance is expressly included.
-Contractor agrees to promptly respond to, resolve and remediate any complaint regarding accessibility of products or services in a timely manner and provide an updated version to University at no cost.
-If deficiencies are identified, University reserves the right to request from Contractor, a timeline by which accessibility standards will be incorporated into the products or services provided by Contractor and shall provide such a timeline within a commercially reasonable duration of time.
-Failure to comply with these requirements shall constitute a material breach of this Agreement and may be grounds for termination of this Agreement.
+Contractor agrees to promptly respond to, resolve and remediate any complaint regarding accessibility of products or services in a timely manner and provide an updated version to UK King's Daughters Medical Center at no cost.
+If deficiencies are identified, UK King's Daughters Medical Center reserves the right to request from Contractor, a timeline by which accessibility standards will be incorporated into the products or services provided by Contractor and shall provide such a timeline within a commercially reasonable duration of time.
+Failure to comply with these requirements shall constitute a material breach of this Agreement and shall be grounds for termination of this Agreement.

-Where any customized web services are provided, Contractor represents that it has reviewed the University's Web Policy and all products or services will comply with its published standards.
+Where any customized web services are provided, Contractor represents that it has reviewed UK King's Daughters Medical Center's Web Policy and all products or services will comply with its published standards.

-Contractor will provide University with a current Voluntary Product Accessibility Template (VPAT) for any deliverable(s).
-If none is available, Vendor will provide sufficient information to reasonably assure the University that the products or services are fully compliant with current requirements.
+Contractor will provide UK King's Daughters Medical Center with a current Voluntary Product Accessibility Template (VPAT) for any deliverable(s).
+If none is available, Vendor will provide sufficient information to reasonably assure UK King's Daughters Medical Center that the products or services are fully compliant with current requirements.